wessaunders/coding-guidelines/react-guidelines.md

 - All component access to redux functionality should be through functions defined in services instead of calling reducers or actions directly.
 > Why?
 This is for consistency.
 While it is certainly possible to access reducers and actions directly from a component it can become more confusing  when debugging or modifying the component later.

+- Prefer using fetch() over a third-party library such as axios when making external calls to APIs or other web utilities
+> Why?
+Fetch is part of the HTML5 standard whereas other libraries may or may not be maintained or available in the future.

 # Documentation
 - **JSDoc**